Pedromqt/Pedromqt/README.md

 # Hello! 👋 Welcome to my profile!

 ## 💡 About me:
-- 🔝 Currently studying Computer Engineering in Coimbra (3rd year of degree).
+- 🔝 Currently studying Computer Engineering in Coimbra (Master Degree Software Eng.).
 - 🌟 I am passionate about technology, innovation and big challenging tasks.

 ## 👥 Connect with me: